 Endpoints, like any other Spring Bean, are scoped as a singleton by default, i.e. one instance of the bean definition is created per container.
 Being a singleton implies that more than one thread can use it at the same time, so the endpoint has to be thread safe.
 If you want to use a different scope, such as prototype, refer to the Spring Reference documentation.

-Note that all abstract base classes provided in Spring-WS (like AbstractDomPayloadEndpoint etc) are thread safe.
+Note that all abstract base classes provided in Spring-WS are thread safe, unless otherwise indicated in the class-level Javadoc.